signal18/replication-manager/README.md

   * Replica stream not sync but state allows failover
   * Replica stream not sync but state does not allow failover

-##Howto reach state in-sync
+##Howto stay in sync

-If the replication was in sync, the failover can be done without loss of data, provided that __replication-manager__ waits for all replicated events to be applied to the elected replica, before re-opening traffic.
+If the replication can be monitored in sync, the failover can be done without loss of data, provided that __replication-manager__ waits for all replicated events to be applied to the elected replica, before re-opening traffic.

 In order to reach this state most of the time, we advise following settings: